 Once you have submitted your application to a first-professional OT, PT, or SLP program at the University of St. Augustine for Health Sciences (USAHS), the next step is to come to campus for Interview Day.
 While the application shows that you’re academically competitive, the interview is a chance for you to demonstrate your professionalism, enthusiasm, and communication skills.

 Interview Days are held approximately once a month on each of USAHS’s five campuses.
 Those interested in our Residential OT and PT programs are invited for weekday interviews, whereas prospective Flex students are invited for a weekend date.
 The day begins with a presentation by program directors, followed by a Q&A. Student ambassadors give campus tours, and lunch is provided.
 The interview lasts about 45 minutes and is held in small groups of three to four applicants and one faculty member.
 We conduct group interviews because rehabilitative professionals almost always practice in teams.
 Thus, the interview is more of a conversation than an interrogation.
 And it’s a chance for us to see how you interact with others.

-Our blog team spoke with Senior Enrollment Advisor, Erin Sheehan, who gave us 11 tips for how to interview successfully with USAHS.
+Our team spoke with Senior Enrollment Advisor, Erin Sheehan, who shared 11 tips for how to interview successfully with USAHS.